superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 To test with Claude Desktop:

-1. Update your Claude Desktop configuration to include the SuperMetabase server
+1. Update your Claude Desktop configuration to include the Talk to Metabase server
 2. Start a conversation with Claude
 3. Ask questions that would trigger your new tool
 4. Check the server logs for any issues